rasmusjaa/rt/README.md

         Good starting values are 10 and 0.33.
     - Perlin noise
       -Texture Setting 1 is the amount of octaves.
 (1 - 10) Settings 2 and 3 are persistance and frequency.
+    - Sky texture
+  - Camera modifications
+    - Position and rotation
+    - Depth of field
+      - Focal length
+      - Aperture
+    - Aspect ratio (automatically calculated, but can also be stretched)
+    - Fied off view
+    - Perspective and ortographic types
   - RGB colors for procedural textures
   - Texture from file (.xpm .ppm)